 Adult Birth Sibling Application for Disclosure

-Step 3: CHS will contact you when we receive the case assignment (also known as the Letter of Appointment) from the Adoption Unit.
+Step 3: CHSVA will contact you when we receive the case assignment (also known as the Letter of Appointment) from the Adoption Unit.
 You must then complete our Search and Reunion Fee Agreement and send the completed form, along with a check for the required fee to our office.
-Once we have received this information, a CHS social worker will contact you to begin your search.
+Once we have received this information, a CHSVA social worker will contact you to begin your search.

 Full search and reunion when there hasn’t been any contact between the families since the adoption finalization.
 Download Form